bitcoin-computer/react-bitcoin-wallet/README.md

-# A Bitcoin Wallet in React
+# A Crypto Wallet in React

-A simple Bitcoin Wallet built using [Create React App](https://create-react-app.dev/).
-You can to make a deposit into the wallet by sending Bitcoin to the address shown.
-The wallet displays your balance and allows you to send Bitcoins to a friend.
-Build using [Bitcoin|Computer](https://bitcoin-computer.gitbook.io/docs/).
+A simple Crypto Wallet built using [Create React App](https://create-react-app.dev/).
+We are currently supporting LTC, and will add support to other currencies soon.
+You can make a deposit into the wallet by sending Litecoins to the address shown, using [this LTC faucet](https://testnet-faucet.com/ltc-testnet/).
+The wallet displays your balance and allows you to send Litecoins to a friend.
+Build using [Bitcoin Computer](https://bitcoin-computer.gitbook.io/docs/).

 <img src="https://i.ibb.co/pbMjShG/Screen-Shot-2019-10-17-at-17-01-12.png" alt="drawing" width="400"/>